Embark Behavioral Health in Woodland Hills, California

 Woodland Hills Outpatient Program FAQ

-During outpatient counseling, your adolescent will meet with a local therapist while maintaining their daily schedule.
-For those who have moderate mental health symptoms and a daily routine that is not negatively impacting their mental health, outpatient therapy may be a good option.
+During outpatient counseling at our Woodland Hills clinic, your adolescent or teen will meet with a local therapist while maintaining their daily schedule.
+For those who have moderate mental health symptoms and a daily routine that’s not negatively impacting their mental well-being, outpatient treatment may be a good option.

-Outpatient visits to our clinic can involve weekly individual counseling sessions with one of our therapists.
-We also offer group therapy through our intensive outpatient program and our therapeutic day treatment program.
+Outpatient visits to our clinic can involve weekly counseling sessions with one of our Woodland Hills therapists.
+We also offer group therapy through our intensive outpatient and therapeutic day treatment programs.

-There are many benefits to outpatient treatment at our clinic.
-Our outpatient program allows adolescents to maintain work and school schedules and receive support from friends and family while receiving counseling — and at a more affordable cost on average than most inpatient treatment options.
+There are many benefits to outpatient treatment at our Woodland Hills clinic.
+Our programs allow adolescents and teens to maintain work and school schedules and receive support from friends and family while receiving counseling — and at a more affordable cost on average than most inpatient treatment options.

-The main difference between weekly individual counseling sessions, the intensive outpatient program, and the therapeutic day treatment program at our Woodland Hills clinic is the amount of time your adolescent will spend in treatment.
+The main difference between weekly individual counseling sessions, the intensive outpatient program, and the therapeutic day treatment program at our Woodland Hills clinic is how long your adolescent or teen will spend in treatment.
 Weekly individual therapy sessions require the least amount of time and can be scheduled at a specific time of day.
 An intensive outpatient program takes place in the evening to accommodate school and work schedules and typically meets three hours a day, three to four days per week, for a total of nine to 12 hours per week.
 A therapeutic day treatment program typically meets 5.5 hours a day, five days a week, for a total of 27.5 hours per week.

-The main difference between inpatient hospitalization and outpatient treatment is the treatment setting.
-Our outpatient services, which include IOP and day treatment options, provide a good option for adolescents whose needs can be met by visiting a therapist in their local Woodland Hills neighborhood while living at home and maintaining their daily routine.
-Inpatient hospitalization treatment is a good option for those who need to leave their home and receive dedicated 24-hour care in a hospital setting to overcome mental health and substance abuse issues.
+The difference between inpatient hospitalization and outpatient treatment is the treatment setting.
+Our outpatient services, which include an IOP and a therapeutic day treatment program, provide a good option for adolescents and teens whose needs can be met by visiting a therapist in their local Woodland Hills neighborhood while living at home and maintaining their daily routine.
+An inpatient hospitalization is a good choice for those who need to leave their home and receive dedicated 24-hour care in a hospital setting to overcome mental health issues.

-The length of outpatient treatment depends on each youth’s particular needs and whether your adolescent is attending weekly individual therapy sessions or participating in a therapeutic day treatment program or intensive outpatient program in Woodland Hills.
+The length of outpatient treatment depends on each youth’s particular needs and whether they’re attending weekly individual therapy sessions or participating in a therapeutic day treatment or intensive outpatient program in Woodland Hills.
 On average, outpatient treatment at our clinic can last from three months to one year.
-If a deeper level of treatment is needed, adolescents can step up a level in care to an inpatient hospitalization treatment program.
+If a deeper level of service is needed, adolescents and teens can step up a level of care to an inpatient hospitalization.

 Nearby Programs and Therapists in Los Angeles

 If our Woodland Hills program is not close to your home, check out our West Lost Angeles outpatient clinic.
-Located near the beautiful Santa Monica Mountains, our West L.A. location provides intensive outpatient treatment and therapeutic day treatment programs to adolescents, teens, and young adults struggling with mental health challenges like anxiety, depression, eating disorders, and/or substance use issues.
+Located near the beautiful Santa Monica Mountains, our West LA location provides intensive outpatient and therapeutic day treatment programs to adolescents, teens, and young adults struggling with behavioral health challenges like anxiety, depression, OCD, and eating disorders.

-This location is part of our robust continuum of care that offers different levels of service, including virtual counseling, throughout the U.S.!
+This location is part of our robust continuum of care that offers different levels of service, including a virtual intensive outpatient program (IOP), throughout the U.S.!

 Embark Behavioral Health